Hawk Surprises

 Well we all started out with high hopes that 2021 was going to be better than 2020.
 I’m not sure it achieved that, but best to dwell on the positives rather than the (many) negatives of the year.
 So here’s a round-up of some of my wildlife highlights from 2021, including a catch-up on my clearly over-ambitious New Year’s Resolutions.

 The main highlight was probably going to Norfolk.
-We had originally planned to go in 2020, but covid put paid to that, but we finally made it there in June 2021.
-We had a rental right by the river in Wroxham, so were surrounded by wildlife from the start – birds, dragonflies and even a resident pike.
-We ticked off number 53 on our list of British butterflies with the gorgeous Swallowtail and saw loads of dragonflies and birds.
+I had originally planned to go in 2020, but covid put paid to that, but I finally made it there in June 2021.
+I had a rental right by the river in Wroxham, so was surrounded by wildlife from the start – birds, dragonflies and even a resident pike.
+I ticked off number 53 on our list of British butterflies with the gorgeous Swallowtail and saw loads of dragonflies and birds.
 As I write, this I’ve realised I never actually got round to blogging about the birds, so will have to do a bit of a summary of those in a separate post.
-We visited lots of nature reserves and it was great to see a completely different set of wildlife to that which we get back home in Worcestershire.
+I visited lots of nature reserves and it was great to see a completely different set of wildlife to that which I get back home in Worcestershire.

 At the other end of the size spectrum, there were some lovely micro moths, including this Pearl Grass-veneer – a species I’d been hoping to see for a while.